-For queer subjects, touch and the desire for touching has always been a frought experience, which can in turn activates a sensorium of affects.
+For queer subjects, touch and the desire for touching has always been a fraughtfrought experience, which can in turn activates a sensorium of affects.
 In my second example, The Confessions of the Fox by Jordy Rosenberg, the main character exhibits a troubled relationship to touch which partly constitutes his subjectivity.
 Beginning in eighteenth century London, this story follows Jack Sheppard, a young transgender male as a wily thief amid a group of "rogues."
 Before the official pathologization of nonnormative desires and identities, Sheppard struggles to articulate his difference, what he calls his "Something:" "This something that set him apart from other coves [men].
 Something that had caus'd him to dress his own chest in taut bandages… pinching at his ribs, throttling his every Breath to a forced shallow bird-sipping of the air" (33).
 The hesitance toward self-identification extends from the main character to the narrative's genre, which unfolds as historical fiction overlaid with contemporary fictional memoir.
 Sheppard's story is discovered in the present day United States by Dr. Voth, a rueful academic who is also transgender.
 Voth, who immediately recognizes the historical significance of Sheppard's manuscript, proceeds to annotate the document with relevant references and increasingly, his own tangential anecdotes.
 In one scene of the manuscript, Sheppard is having a romantic moment when Voth relates his own episode about a former lover:

 She opened her legs a bit, twitched them open, really.
 I caught my breath, audibly.